F-I-D-O/Manuals/manuals/LLM.md

 - [`Pollinating`](https://claudionary.com/definition/pollinating/): Adding knowledge to the response from a different context than what the user wanted, sometimes even from a different source or domain.
 - [`Pouncing`](https://claudionary.com/definition/pouncing/): When the solution is clear, and Clude just have to do some simple processing
 - [`Orbiting`](https://claudionary.com/definition/orbiting/): Failing to getting closer to the answer or solution of the problem
+- [`Osmosing`](https://claudionary.com/definition/osmosing/): Connecting the user's intent with prior knowledge.
+Claude has some model of the problem, and need to press the user's point of view into that model.
 - [`Quantumizing`](https://claudionary.com/definition/quantumizing/): Claude does not commit to a single interpretation of the user request, but persues multiple ways instead.
 - [`Razzmatazzing`](https://claudionary.com/definition/razzmatazzing/): Claude is excited, as the prompt is exactly at the right direction, it aligns with Claude's own thoughts.
 - [`Sauteing`](https://claudionary.com/definition/sauteing): Fastly, jumping between different ideas and concepts.